 In 2012, Historic Highfield installed the Beech Tree Path.
 This path meanders below the main parking area, allowing access to the heritage Beech trees planted by the Beebe family.
 The path also takes visitors past the location where an impressive greenhouse once stood.
 The greenhouse, abandoned and decayed, was documented and dismantled in 2006.

-On Tuesdays, April – October, from 10-11:30, Terry Soares, Landscape Director, works with the volunteers in the Gardens.
-Each week a different section or project is worked on.
+On Tuesdays, April – October, from 10:00 -11:30 AM, Terry Soares, Landscape Director, works with the volunteers in the Gardens.
+Each week the volunteers work on a different project or section of the grounds.
 The Tuesday workday is a fun way to meet to new people, learn more about gardening and help make the Gardens beautiful!